Top 10 DaaS Providers in 2026: Compared and How to Choose the Right One

 - Auto-scaling feature powers down VMs during off-hours, significantly reducing Azure compute spend.

-- Intuitive admin portal that abstracts complex Azure configuration — no deep Azure expertise required.
+- Intuitive admin portal that abstracts complex Azure configuration, with no deep Azure expertise required.

 Best Fit: MSPs managing multiple client AVD environments, healthcare clinics, schools, and organizations with limited virtualization staff that still want to leverage AVD’s licensing advantages.